 Oliver Townend Top British International Event Rider

 Having used GNF continuously now for four years I am delighted to say that we have had no digestive problems with any of our horses.
-I recommend this product to any clients whose animals are showing mild resistance to the leg who could potentially be suffering from gastric disturbances.
+I highly recommend this product.

 Judy Harvey International Judge & Dressage Rider